-This policy sets out statutory and contractual rights in relation to maternity, paternity, adoption, parental leave and shared parental leave for employees of Holy Cross Catholic Multi Academy Company (the MAC).
+This policy sets out statutory and contractual rights in relation to maternity, paternity, adoption, neonatal leave, parental leave, shared parental leave, carers leave and parental bereavement leave for employees of Holy Cross Catholic Multi Academy Company (the MAC).
 It covers rights and responsibilities, arrangements for leave and pay, and provisions for return to work.
-Holy Cross Catholic MAC is committed to providing equality of opportunity in employment and to developing work practices and policies that support worklife balance.
+Holy Cross Catholic MAC is committed to providing equality of opportunity in employment and to developing work practices and policies that support work life balance.
 No-one will be discriminated against, be subject to detriment or lose career development opportunities by taking leave under this policy.

-2. Scope of the policy
+1. Scope of the policy

-This policy applies to all employees of the Trust.
+This policy applies to all employees of the MAC.
 The policy does not apply to agency workers, consultants or the self-employed.

-3. Monitoring and review of the policy
+2. Monitoring and review of the policy

-This policy is reviewed and amended every three years by the Trust.
+This policy is reviewed and amended every three years by the MAC.
 We will monitor the application and outcomes of this policy to ensure it is working effectively.
-This policy applies to all employees of the Trust.
-The policy does not apply to agency workers, consultants or the self-employed.

-4. Retention and data protection
+3. Retention and data protection